*The article was updated on April 15th, 2020 to reflect the Court of Appeal decision in the case of Apps v Grouse Mountain Resorts Ltd.

 You must ensure your waiver is sufficiently brought to the participant’s attention.
 Before even considering whether your waiver is adequately written, you must consider whether you have sufficiently apprised the participant (the intended releasors) of your waiver.

-Most recently in the B.C. case of Apps v Grouse Mountain Resorts Ltd., 2019 BCSC 855, the Court reiterated this important element of a waiver defence.
-The Court applied a waiver defence to dismiss an occupiers’ liability claim for injury resulting from a snowboarding accident.
-In doing so, the Court reiterated the principle that “while an occupier cannot force a person to read the waivers it must take reasonable steps to draw the exclusion to their attention”.
-In finding that the defendant ski resort did sufficiently bring their liability waiver to the plaintiff’s attention, the Court noted:
+Most recently in the B.C. case of Apps v Grouse Mountain Resorts Ltd., 2019 BCSC 855 rev’d 2020 BCCA 78, the Court of Appeal reiterated this important element of a waiver defence.
+The Court of Appeal overturned the trial decision dismissing the plaintiff’s claim for injury from a snowboarding incident based on a waiver defence.
+In doing so, the Court of Appeal found the trial judge erred in (1) considering signage posted by the ski resort that only came to the plaintiff’s attention after he purchased admission; and (2) applying the wrong legal test in respect of the plaintiff’s prior knowledge of the ski resort’s waiver.
+In finding that the defendant ski resort did not sufficiently bring their liability waiver to the plaintiff’s attention, the Court of Appeal noted:

 The degree to which you must draw a waiver to the attention of the participant will depend on the nature of your waiver and the person(s) you are dealing with.
 Namely: